-Operational accounts are specified according to account category, function and type.
-The account category divides the operational and capital accounts.
 Function states which objective revenues and expenditures are according to, for instance administration, kindergarten, primary school, childcare and wastewater.
-There are about 70 functions for municipalities and the same number for the counties.
+See Codelist for Accounting functions for a complete list of the functions in use.

 -Purchase of goods and services included in municipal service production

 -Purchase of goods and services replacing municipal service production

 -Financial expenditure/financial transactions

 -Government and other grants not subject to return service